XimeraProject/ximeraFirstSteps/README_localsetup.md

 If you press the "SERVE" button, **all** committed files will be compiled to HTML.
 The very **first** time it will compile all the documents, and this will take some time.
 However, the next time you compile, it will only compile updated files and that will be **much** faster.

-It's not necessary to 'commit' or 'push' your changes at this point, except for new files: they only get compiled when committed once.
+It's not necessary to 'commit' or 'push' your changes at this point, except for *new files*: they only get compiled once committed.

-# Check the course(s) on your local ximeraserver
+## Check the course(s) on your local ximeraserver

 You should now have access to the course(s) via http://localhost:2000/.

 The file `./xmScripts/config.txt` contains some optional settings for compiling and publishing your courses.
 You should not have to change anything to publish to your local ximeraserver.